 The monastic community of Mount Athos is actually an autonomous monastic state that geographically occupies the eastern peninsula of Halkidiki, northern Greece.
-An Orthodox spiritual centre since 1054, Mount Athos enjoys an autonomous statute since the Byzantine times.
-Impressive monasteries of great artistic value have been constructed there since many centuries.
+An Orthodox spiritual center since 1054, Mount Athos enjoys an autonomous statute since the Byzantine times.
+Impressive monasteries of great artistic value have been constructed there for many centuries.
 Entrance to Mount Athos (or else Holy Mountain) is forbidden to women and children.
 Only men are allowed to enter after special permission.

 Mount Athos was added in the list of World Heritage UNESCO Sites in Greece in 1988.

-For many centuries, Thessaloniki was the second most important town of the Byzantine Empire and played an important role for the spread of Christianity in the Balkans.
+For many centuries, Thessaloniki was the second most important town of the Byzantine Empire and played an important role in the spread of Christianity in the Balkans.
 As many important religious personalities had their base in Thessaloniki in the Middle Ages, many important churches were constructed that times.
 Many of these churches of and other monuments of that era are included in the Unesco world heritage sites, such as the church of Saint Demetrius, the church of Panagia Halkeon, the church of Saint Nicolas Orfanos, the Rotonda of Saint George and the Byzantine Walls of Thessaloniki.

 The Byzantine monuments of Thessaloniki were added in the list of World Heritage UNESCO Sites in Greece in 1988.

 The site of Olympia is constructed on the banks of river Alpheios in western Peloponnese.
-This is the place where the ancient Olympic Games originally started in 776 BC to honor god Zeus or the famous hero Hercules.
-These games obtained large popularity among the Greek city-states, who consided it a great honor if their representative athlete won in the games.
+This is the place where the ancient Olympic Games originally started in 776 BC to honor god Zeus or the famous hero, Hercules.
+These games obtained large popularity among the Greek city-states, who considered it a great honor if their representative athlete won in the games.
 Important monuments in Olympia include the temples of Zeus and Hera, the ancient stadium and the Philippeion.
 Excavations in the archaeological site are still continued till today.

 Olympia was added in the list of World Heritage UNESCO Sites in Greece in 1989.